niplav/site/resolving.md

 `HodgeResolve` does not fulfill **Preservation of Consistent Subgraphs**.
 The following figure shows two graphs (both on the left in their respective subfigures).
-For the graph in the left subfigure no inclusion-maximal consistent subgraphs are preserved, for the right one all but one inclusion-maximal consistent subgraphs are preserved.
+For the graph in the left subfigure no maximal consistent subgraphs are preserved, for the right one all but one maximal consistent subgraphs are preserved.

 ![](./img/resolving/hodge_no_preserve.png)

-*`$1 \rightarrow 2$` is the only consistent subgraph, but it gets reversed.*
+*`$1 \rightarrow 2$` is the only consistent induced subgraph, but it gets reversed.*

 ![](./img/resolving/hodge_some_preserve.png)

-*Each edge is an inclusion-maximal consistent subgraph, and only the edge `$3 \rightarrow 4$` gets reversed.
+*Each edge is an maximal consistent subgraph, and only the edge `$3 \rightarrow 4$` gets reversed.
 1 and 2 in the result have the same potential.*

-In the first image, a graph with 1 inclusion-maximal consistent subgraph and its resolution through `HodgeResolve`, and in the second image a graph with several inclusion-maximal consistent subgraphs and its resolution through `HodgeResolve`.
+In the first image, a graph with 1 maximal consistent subgraph and its resolution through `HodgeResolve`, and in the second image a graph with several maximal consistent subgraphs and its resolution through `HodgeResolve`.
 The labels at the edges are the gradients that `HodgeRank` has computed.